-"And the fire upon the altar shall be kept burning; it shall not go out; and the kohen shall kindle wood on it every morning; he shall lay the burnt-offering in order upon it and shall cause the peace offerings to go up in smoke on it.
-A permanent fire shall remain aflame on the Altar; it shall not be extinguished."
+"The fire on the Mizbeach shall remain aflame on it, it shall not be extinguished; and the Kohen shall kindle wood upon it every morning; he shall arrange the olah-offering on it and shall cause the fats of the peace-offerings to go up in smoke up it.
+A fire, continually, shall remain aflame on the Mizbeach; you shall not extinguish it."
 (6:5-6)